daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \bigskip

-- What people would be willing to pay for the right to consume a good at its current price.
+- What people would be willing to pay for the *right* to consume a good *at its current price* rather than not being able to buy it at all.^[In other words, if you said to a consumer 'this product will stop being produced/offered  unless you pay us enough money',  this is the maximum amount the consumer would be will be willing to pay to keep the product on the market,  at its current price.]

 - The area between the demand curve and the market price

 - A measure of consumer welfare, useful for policy analysis

 \includegraphics[height=2in]{picsfigs/cons_surplus.png}

-\textcolor{RawSienna}{Adv, maths:} \textcolor{gray}{With a linear demand curve this is a triangle, which has an area that is easy to compute.
-More generally, this is a `definite integral'.}
+\textcolor{RawSienna}{Advanced maths note}^[With a linear demand curve this is a triangle, which has an area that is easy to compute.
+More generally, this is a `definite integral'.]

-\textcolor{gray}{Note: This can be applied to the individual or market demand curve to obtain individual or total consumer surplus (although there are some technical issues with the latter).}
+Also...^[This can be applied to the individual or market demand curve to obtain individual or total consumer surplus (although there are some technical issues with the latter).]

 [comment]: <> (101BB)